 Type in the web address AffairAlert.com and you will be immediately rushed to “enter” because the site is supposedly open to men for a limited time.
 This is just a gimmick to pull you in.

-They even try little mind games like having the first button you click be an “I Agree” button that asks you to be discreet if you see pictures of someone you know.
+They even try little mind games by having the first button you click as an “I Agree” button that asks you to be discreet if you see pictures of someone you know.

 Small Print Tells The Story